olliw42/mLRS-docu/docs/FRSKY_R9.md

 The hardware of the R9M Lite Pro appears to have been modified over time. mLRS works with version v1.5 2021/7/8.
 Unfortunately it appears to not be easily possible to determine the hardware version from vendor descriptions or from the device's case.
 It is likely that the mLRS code will work fine also with older hardware versions, but this has not been tested.

-## R9MX Receiver ##
+## R9 MX Receiver ##

-The R9MX receiver is a good choice for mLRS.
+The R9 MX receiver is a good choice for mLRS.
 The transmit power may however be somewhat low for applications aiming for largest range.

 The thru-hole pads for Serial Wire Debug make it easy to connect ST-Link via a connector or micro-hook clips.